knpuniversity/symfony/knpu/ep5-forms/save-redirect-set-flash.md

 ## Always Redirect!

 Next, we *always* redirect after a successful form submit - ya know, to make sure that the user can't just refresh and re-post that data.
-That'd lame.
+That'd be lame.

 To do that, `return $this->redirectToRoute()`.
 Hmm, generate a URL to the `admin_genus_list` route - that's the main admin page I created before the